dongmaster/uguupload/README.md

 Your package manager (99% sure) has curl.
 I recommend installing it that way :>.

 ## Compiling
 You need to have [Rust](http://rust-lang.org) installed to compile this.
-I assume you have cargo installed as well (If you do not, don't worry, you should just be able to do ```rustc main.rs``` and it should compile).
+I assume you have cargo installed as well (If you don't, you should just be able to do ```rustc main.rs``` and it should compile).

 ```
 git clone https://github.com/dongmaster/uguupload && cd uguupload && cargo build